 401 North Carter RoadSmyrna, DE 19977

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-Lymphadenopathy is the term for swelling of the lymph nodes.
-These are the bean-shaped organs found in the underarm, groin, neck, chest, and abdomen.
-They act as filters for the lymph fluid as it circulates through the body.
-Lymphadenopathy can occur in just one area of the body, such as the neck, or it may be generalized, with lymph node enlargement in several areas.
-The cervical lymph nodes found in the neck are the most common site of lymphadenopathy.
+Lymphadenopathy is the term for swelling of the lymph nodes or glands.
+These are the bean-shaped glands in the neck, armpits, groin, chest, and abdomen.
+They act as filters for the lymph fluid as it flows through the body.
+Lymphadenopathy can occur in just one area of the body, such as the neck.
+Or it may affect lymph nodes throughout the body.
+The cervical lymph nodes, found in the neck, are the most common site of lymphadenopathy.

-Since enlarged lymph nodes are often near the source of infection, their location can help determine the cause.
-For example, an infant with a scalp infection may have enlarged lymph nodes at the back of the neck.
-Swollen lymph nodes around the jaw may be due to an infection in the teeth or mouth.
-However, the lymphadenopathy may be generalized, with lymph node enlargement in more than one area, which is typical of a viral illness.
+Enlarged lymph nodes are often near the source of infection, so their location can help find out the cause.
+For example, a baby with a scalp infection may have enlarged lymph nodes at the back of the neck.
+Or swollen lymph nodes around the jaw may be a sign of an infection in the teeth or mouth.
+But lymphadenopathy may also affect lymph nodes throughout the body.
+This is common in some viral illnesses, such as mono (infectious mononucleosis) or chickenpox.

 In children, it is normal to be able to feel some lymph nodes as small, movable lumps under the skin.
-However, if the nodes become more enlarged than usual, there may be an underlying problem.
-The following are the most common symptoms of lymphadenopathy:
+But if the nodes get bigger than usual, your child may have an infection or other problem.
+The most common symptoms include:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.